 TRANSESOPHAGEAL ECHOCARDIOGRAM (TEE)

-TEE is another type of echocardiogram children can have.
+TEE is another type of echocardiogram that children can have.
 The test is done with the child lying under sedation.

 - The sonographer will numb the back of your child's throat and insert a small tube into the child's food pipe (esophagus).
 The end of the tube contains a device to send out sound waves.